EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

 5. Open the `BatteryWebApplication` class and click **Run 'BatteryWebApplication'** to start the application.

-6. Open a browser and enter `http://127.0.0.1:8080` in the address field.
-Check the queried battery status data.
-See the following example:
+6. Open a browser, enter `http://127.0.0.1:8080` in the address field, and check the queried battery status data.
+See the following example.

    ![](media/application-3.png)

-## Getting the active alerts of a specific asset tree
+## Step 4: Getting the Active Alerts of a Specific Asset Tree

 > In this step, we will invoke the EnOS API *Search Active Alerts*.
 The request format is:
 >
 > https://{apigw-address}/event-service/v2.1/active-alerts?action=search

-Take the following steps to invoke the EnOS API to get the active alerts of a specific asset tree.

 To get the active alert data of batteries on an asset tree, we need to create 2 classes named `Alert` and `GetAlertResponse` in the `model` package to receive alert data returned from EnOS Cloud for easier data parsing.

-1. Open the `model` package, create a class named `Alert`, and enter the following code:
+1. Open the `model` package, create a class named `Alert`, and enter the following code.

    ```
    package com.example.batteryweb.model;